What Is Massachusetts Convention Fandom, Inc. (MCFI)?

 MCFI members control the activities of the organization, technically by a majority vote (or greater, for some issues), but generally by consensus.
 MCFI's membership is drawn from most of the convention-running groups in the Boston area, with members involved in Arisia, Boskone, Readercon, and MASSFILC.

 The following are members of MCFI:

-Claire Anderson, Dave Anderson, Bonnie Atwood, Ted Atwood, Judy Bemis, Seth Breidbart, Elaine Brennan, Ann Broomhead, Dave Cantor, Elisabeth Carey, Gay Ellen Dennett, Naomi Fisher, Janice Gelb, Marc Gordon, Dave Grubbs, Lisa Hertel, Chip Hitchcock, Saul Jaffe, Rick Katze, Deborah A. King, Rick Kovalcik, Alexis Layton, Anthony R. Lewis, Suford Lewis, Paula Lieberman, Jim Mann, Laurie Mann, Patrick Molloy, Mark L. Olson, Priscilla Olson, Sheila Perry, Kelly S. Persons, Tim Roberge, Ruth Sachter, Sharon Sbarsky, Geri Sullivan, Tim Szczesuil, Leslie J. Turek, and Ben Yalow.
+Dave Anderson, Bonnie Atwood, Ted Atwood, Judy Bemis, Seth Breidbart, Elaine Brennan, Ann Broomhead, Dave Cantor, Elisabeth Carey, Gay Ellen Dennett, Naomi Fisher, David G. Grubbs, Lisa Hertel, Chip Hitchcock, Saul Jaffe, Deborah A. King, Rick Kovalcik, Anthony R. Lewis, Suford Lewis, Paula Lieberman, Jim Mann, Patrick Molloy, Priscilla Olson, Tim Roberge, Sharon Sbarsky, Geri Sullivan, Tim Szczesuil, Leslie J. Turek, Erin Underwood, and Ben Yalow.